CVE-2026-34975: CWE-93: Improper Neutralization of CRLF Sequences ('CRLF Injection') in useplunk plunk

 Potential Impact

-Successful exploitation allows an authenticated API user to inject arbitrary email headers, which can lead to silent email forwarding, reply redirection, or sender spoofing.
-This compromises the integrity and confidentiality of email communications sent through the platform.
+Successful exploitation allows authenticated API users to inject arbitrary email headers, potentially causing silent email forwarding, reply redirection, or sender spoofing.
+This can compromise email integrity and confidentiality.
+The vulnerability does not impact availability.
 The CVSS score of 8.5 reflects high impact on confidentiality and limited impact on integrity, with no impact on availability.

 Mitigation Recommendations

-A fix is available in plunk version 0.8.0 that adds input validation to reject carriage return and line feed characters in user-supplied email header fields and attachment filenames.
-Since plunk is a cloud service, the vendor manages remediation server-side.
-Users should ensure their environment is updated to version 0.8.0 or later.
+A fix is available in plunk version 0.8.0, which adds input validation to reject carriage return and line feed characters in user-supplied email header fields and attachment filenames.
+Since plunk is a cloud-hosted service, the vendor manages remediation server-side.
+Users should ensure they are using version 0.8.0 or later.
 Check the vendor advisory for confirmation of patch deployment status.
-No additional mitigation actions are indicated by the vendor.
+No additional mitigation is required if the service is updated.

 CVE-2026-34975: CWE-93: Improper Neutralization of CRLF Sequences ('CRLF Injection') in useplunk plunk